zeux/zeux.github.io/resume.md

 - Worked on porting ROBLOX client to iOS (performance/memory optimization, OpenGL ES2 support, improving stability, etc.)
 - Developed an adaptive rendering system that optimizes user-generated content on the fly to balance CPU/GPU usage (automatic static and dynamic geometry batching, character texture compositing, material and batch LOD)
 - Developed a custom compressed binary format optimized for specific ROBLOX needs to significantly improve load/save times (generic DOM serialization with special packing to optimize for loading efficiency and compression ratio with transparent versioning/compatibility)
-- Developed a novel approach to lighting the environment using CPU-based voxel computations (sun shadows, sky occlusion, local point/spot lights with shadow support)
+- Developed a novel approach to lighting the environment using CPU-based voxel computations (sun shadows, sky occlusion, local point/spot lights with shadow support, SSE2/NEON optimizations)
 - Optimized client and server for performance, memory and load times (clientside CPU and GPU optimizations for a wide range of hardware, significant reduction of render farm size)
 - Rewritten the low level rendering engine from scratch, replacing Ogre3D with an in-house solution (significantly improved performance and load times, 10x less code to maintain; D3D9/GL/GLES2)